-3. You will not break baby’s head if you touch it as the soft spot is protected by a strong membrane.
-Remember, your hand will come in contact with your baby’s head several times during the course of the day.
-This is normal contact such as when washing baby’s head, adjusting baby’s head, etc. However, do not press the soft spot, to avoid injury.
+You will not break baby’s head if you touch it as the soft spot is protected by a strong membrane.
+Do remember that your hand will come in contact with your baby’s head several times during the course of the day.
+This is normal contact such as when washing baby’s head but do not press the soft spot, to avoid injury.

 The pulsating fontanel can tell you a number of things about your baby.
-For example if it is indented or caved-in this is a sign of dehydration.
+For example, if it is indented or caved-in this is a sign of dehydration.
 If it is protruding or bulging – it may be a sign of head injury, fluid around the brain or an infection.
 Do call your doctor immediately if you notice it is bulging.

 There are no magical solutions that will make the soft spot disappear.
-In Nigeria, traditional herbal solutions (like Agbo in the South west) or Palm Kernel Oil (Ude Aki in the South east) are often applied to the pulsating fontanel.
+In Nigeria, traditional herbal solutions (like Agbo in the Southwest) or Palm Kernel Oil (Ude Aki in the Southeast) are often applied to the pulsating fontanel.
 Usage of these and other ointments are only for your comfort as a mother; they will not make the soft spot disappear.
 It is important to keep baby, free of infections, as their immune system is building up.

 I hope this will help you worry less about your baby’s soft spot.
 Enjoy motherhood!

 Chinelo Okoli is a Marketing professional and works at a global research agency by day and is a freelance writer by night and she also shares original content on her blog.